AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

    You must reset before you start a new analysis that was previously aborted.
 Shortcut F4

+Since we have no muscles so far, a kinematic analysis is really all that makes sense.
+With a kinematic analysis, you can investigate positions, velocities, and accelerations.
+But force, power, energy or other such things are not computed.
+These properties are calculated by the **InverseDynamics** study.

 Replaying a simulation
 ----------------------

-All these functions are also available from the main frame toolbar
-|Execute toolbar| and the menu Operation.

-Now, try your luck with the **KinematicAnalysis** study and the Run button.
-What should happen is that the model starts to move as the system runs through 101 timesteps of the study.
+While the analysis is running, you can see the model move in the Model View window.

-When the analysis in finished, you can use the replay panel to replay the model as you do in a movie player.
+When the analysis in finished, you can use the replay panel to replay the motion as you would in a movie player.

 |Replay toolbar|

-Since we have no muscles so far, kinematic analysis is really all that makes sense.
-A kinematic analysis is pure motion.
-The model moves, and you can subsequently investigate positions, velocities, and accelerations.
-But no force, power, energy or other such things are computed.
-These properties are calculated by the **InverseDynamicAnalysis**.

 Fetching simulation results
 ---------------------------

-The analysis has 101 time steps corresponding to a division of the total analysis time into 100 equal pieces.
-The total time span simulated in the analysis is 1 sec.
-These are default values because we did not specify them when we defined the ArmModelStudy in the AnyScript model.
-If you want more or fewer time steps or a longer or shorter analysis interval, all you have to do is to set the corresponding property in the ArmModelStudy definition.
-When you click "Run", all the time steps are executed in sequence, and the mechanism animates in the graphics window.

-So far, the model was merely a two-bar mechanism moving at constant joint angular velocities.
-However, the system has actually computed information that might be interesting to investigate. **All the analysis results are available in the ArmModelStudy branch of the tree view**.

-Directly under the ArmModelStudy branch, you find the **Output branch** where all computed results are stored.
-Notice that the Output branch contains the same folders we defined in the AnyScript model: GlobalRef, Segs, and so on.
-In the Segs folder you find ForeArm, and in that a branch for each of the nodes we defined on the arm.
-Try expanding the branch for the HandNode.
-It contains the field 'r' which is the position vector of the node.
-We might want to know the precise position of the HandNode at each time in the analysis, for instance, if we were doing an ergonomic study and wanted to know if the hand had collided with anything on its way.
+If you look at the "ArmModelStudy" object in the AnyScript window, start/end times and the number of simulation steps (time frames) are not specified.
+These are actually optional parameters when using the "AnyBodyStudy" class, which by default creates an analysis of 100 steps and spanning 1 second.

+**To view the output variables of the last run study, open the "ArmModelStudy" folder in the model tree and expand the "Output" folder.**

+Since the "ArmModelStudy" contained a reference object pointing to the "ArmModel" folder, the "Output" folder contains the instantaneous values of all the time varying contents (including sub-folders) within "ArmModel".

-If you double-click the 'r' node, the instantaneous position vector (depending on where your replay slider is) of the hand node for each time step is dumped in the message window at the bottom of the screen.
+In "Output-> Model -> Segs -> ForeArm", you find all the nodes on the segment.
+Within the "HandNode" sub-folder, you will find :literal:`r` - the position vector of the node.
+Clicking on :literal:`r` shows the hand position vector for each time instant in the Information Window.

 Plotting simulation results
 ---------------------------